- 453 views

 - Patagonia is one of the few remaining places where the nature is virtually untouched.
 Pick up your litter and follow the rules of the national parks.

 The San Rafael Glacier is unfortunately receding at an alarming rate and scientists predict that if this continues the whole glacier will disappear by 2030.
 This means that if you want to witness this natural phenomenon then your opportunity is becoming more limited every day.
 Don’t postpone.
-Go and see the San Rafael Glacier while it’s still there.
+Book a Chile tour and go see the San Rafael Glacier while it’s still there.